 - 20 small white onions;

-- *Optional: Bouquet garnis (sprigs of parsley, thyme and 1 bay leaf tied together);
+- *Optional: Bouquet garni (sprigs of parsley, thyme and 1 bay leaf tied together);

 - Salt and pepper to taste.

 - Season to taste, cover and put the pan in the preheated oven and let cook for 3 to 4 hours.
-Make sure it simmers and adjust the oven temperature consequently.
-The meat is ready when fork tender;
+Make sure it simmers and adjust the oven temperature accordingly.
+The meat is ready when fork tender.

-- Add 1/2 cup beef stock to the browned onions, season to taste and add the bouquet garnis, if using;
+- Add 1/2 cup beef stock to the browned onions, season to taste and add the bouquet garni, if using.

-- Remove the bouquet garnis and set the onions aside;
+- Remove the bouquet garni and set the onions aside.

-- Serve with family and friends with fresh parsley!
+- Serve to family and friends with fresh parsley!